 Often, parents over-serve food onto their child’s plate making eating an overwhelming experience.
 Too much of a good thing is not always a good thing.

-Tip: Let your kids serve themselves, or assist them with serving themselves, this will provide a sense of independence and control over what they eat.
+What to do instead: Let your kids serve themselves or provide assistance.
+This supports a child’s need for independence and control over what they eat.

 What is your biggest struggle with your Picky Eater?